 When we started Future Startup, our initial target customer was startup companies and SMEs.
-The logic behind the decision was simple enough and perfectly made sense while making: we used to report, predominantly at that time, about startups and tech so we should pursue them as clients as well.
+The logic behind the decision was simple and perfectly made sense while making: we used to report, predominantly at that time, about startups and tech so we should pursue them as clients as well.

-We offer content marketing and native advertisement services through our branded content studio Storylab which is effective but a little expensive and particularly helpful for brand building, growing brand affinity and generating long-term ROI.
+We offer content marketing and native advertisement services through our branded content studio Storylab which is effective but a little expensive and particularly helpful for brand building, growing brand affinity, and generating long-term ROI.
 The medium is relatively new for the Bangladesh market as well.

 After trying for a couple of months, we found out that despite having excellent access as well as a seeming product-market fit, things were taking an unusually long time to happen.
 We were failing to close deals, and a few deals that we managed to close came out too small to pursue.

-Please note that this is a mere analogy and there are plenty of examples where companies are going big serving small startups and SMEs.
+Please note that this is a mere analogy and there are plenty of examples where companies are going big and serving small startups and SMEs.
 But it is challenging to build a brand for price sensitive market.
-Even when you aim to build a sustainable brand in a price sensitive market, you should focus heavily on giving more to your customers, and this ‘more’ should be visible to everyone.
+Even when you aim to build a sustainable brand in a price-sensitive market, you should focus heavily on giving more to your customers, and this ‘more’ should be visible to everyone.